Bengkayang Regency: Administrative districts

-When Bengkayang Regency was established, it originally composed of ten districts (including three districts within the administrative city of Singkawang), with the most recent at that time being Jagoi Babang, which was split off from the northern part of Seluas district in 1996 when the regency is still part of Sambas Regency.
-On 21 June 2001, Singkawang officially established as an autonomous city by splitting it off from Bengkayang Regency, reducing the number of districts of that regency to seven.
-In 2002, three new districts were established (Monterado district was split off from the western part of Samalantan district, Teriak district was split off from the eastern part of Bengkayang district, and Suti Semarang district was split off from the western part of Ledo district), increasing the districts back to ten.
-In 2004, another four new districts were established (Capkala district was cut out from the eastern part of Sungai Raya district, Sungai Betung district was cut out from the western part of Bengkayang district, Lumar district was cut out from the southern part of Ledo district, and Siding district was split off from the western part of Jagoi Babang district), increasing the number into fourteen districts.
-In 2006, three more districts were established (Sungai Raya Kepulauan district was split off from the northern part of Sungai Raya district, Lembah Bawang district was split off from the northern part of Samalantan district, and Tujuh Belas district was re-established by splitting off from the eastern part of Sanggau Ledo district).
+When Bengkayang Regency was established in 1999, it originally composed of ten districts (including three districts within the administrative city of Singkawang), with the most recent at that time being Jagoi Babang, which was split off from the northern part of Seluas district in 1996 when the regency is still part of Sambas Regency.
+On 21 June 2001, Singkawang was officially established as an autonomous city by splitting it off from Bengkayang Regency, reducing the number of districts of that regency to seven.
+In 2002, three new districts were established (Monterado District was split off from the western part of Samalantan District, Teriak District was split off from the eastern part of Bengkayang District, and Suti Semarang District was split off from the western part of Ledo District), increasing the quantity of districts back to ten.
+In 2004, another four new districts were established (Capkala District was cut out from the eastern part of Sungai Raya District, Sungai Betung District was cut out from the western part of Bengkayang District, Lumar District was cut out from the southern part of Ledo District, and Siding District was split off from the western part of Jagoi Babang District), increasing the number to fourteen districts.
+In 2006, three more districts were established (Sungai Raya Kepulauan District was split off from the northern part of Sungai Raya District, Lembah Bawang District was split off from the northern part of Samalantan District, and Tujuh Belas District was re-established by splitting off from the eastern part of Sanggau Ledo District).

-The regency is thus now divided into seventeen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The regency is thus now divided into seventeen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
+They are grouped below into three geographical sectors, which have no administrative significance.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (a total of 122 rural desa and 2 urban kelurahan - the latter both in Bengkayang District), and its post code.